NordPass vs Dashlane: Which One's Better?

 Mobile apps

 NordPass has excellent mobile apps for Android and iOS devices.
+I investigated the compatibility using Android Nokia and iOS iPhone devices.
 What’s worth mentioning is that both of them are equally rich in features with almost no limitations.
-There are no notable differences from the desktop app either, so you can easily add folders, save sensitive documents, and scan credit card details.
+Other than more minimalist and phone-adapted design, there are no notable differences from the desktop app either, so you can easily add folders, save sensitive documents, and scan credit card details.

 Dashlane also supports both Android and iOS operating systems.
 The dedicated mobile apps are not cluttered with unnecessary visualizations and are pretty intuitive to use.
 You can use an autofill feature, as well as the secure notes, or the in-built VPN.